 Patient expectations play a pivotal role in shaping a patient’s experience and satisfaction within the health care system.
 These expectations encompass a wide range of factors, including health care accessibility, facilities, and clinicians’ interpersonal and clinical skills.

-Meeting patients’ expectations is so important that the same care delivered to two patients with different expectations will result in varying experiences, levels of satisfaction, and possibly different outcomes.
+Meeting patients’ expectations is so influential that the same care delivered to two patients with different expectations will result in varying experiences, levels of satisfaction, and possibly different outcomes.

-The consistent evidence shows that meeting patient expectations significantly impacts health outcomes across a range of use cases in hospital-based care , making it a priority.
+The consistent evidence shows that meeting patient expectations significantly impacts health outcomes across a range of use cases in hospital-based care, making it not just a nice-to-have but an essential driver of quality and stability.

 Patients want more personal, more integrated care